-Biscuits and Gravy is an easy breakfast that the whole family will love.
+Sausage Gravy served over warm biscuits is an easy breakfast that the whole family will love.

-Nothing beats waking up to the smell of biscuits and gravy cooking on a weekend morning.
-I wouldn’t know what that’s like since I am the one that has to cook them for everyone else in the house so they can enjoy that feeling 😉
+Nothing beats waking up to the smell of biscuits and sausage gravy cooking on a weekend morning.
+I wouldn’t know what that’s like since I am the one that has to cook them for everyone else in the house so they can enjoy that feeling 😉 My husband would have the kitchen on fire if he tried cooking these…. he’s caused fires in the kitchen for much less lol

-Everyone always talked about how hard gravy is to make so I challenged myself to see if I could do it.
-I’ve now been making this same recipe for years.
-I have had many say that this is the best biscuits and gravy recipe they’ve ever had.
+I have had many say that this is the best biscuits and sausage gravy recipe they’ve ever had.
 Not sure what the big fuss is about because it seems pretty cut and dry to me.
 You be the judge.
 Let me know what you and your family thinks.

 Step-by-Step Instructions (with pictures)